LarsDenBakker/web-test-runner/README.md

 - Configure browser environment (viewport, network etc.) from tests
 - Support for multiple browsers

+## Usage

+The project has not been published yet.

 ## Running the project locally

 This project is built with es modules, in the browser and in node.
 It has only been tested with node v14.

+`npm run start` runs the tests standalone
+`npm run test` does a single test run
+`npm run test:watch` runs tests in watch mode, reloading on changes

 ## Technologies